What is Mindfulness? Transform Your Life with Present-Moment Awareness

 Just as there are benefits for physical health, there are benefits for mental health:

-Practicing Mindfulness benefits mental health by increasing optimism and positive affect.
+Practicing benefits mental health by increasing optimism and positive affect.
 Optimism is a powerful antidote to depression because it helps us view challenging situations from multiple perspectives that lead to possible solutions.

 Mindfulness benefits the brain by building mental muscles so we can improve attention span, focus, and concentration.
 We can also increase our ability for emotional regulation and insight because we’re better able to identify unhelpful thoughts and learn from difficult experiences.